Skip to content

 9. Address cultural issues that contribute to project risk

 Project teams don't exist in isolation.
 The values and beliefs your organization cherishes trickle down to the bottom.
-Some of these end up increasing risk in the project.
+Some of these end up increasing the risk in the project.

 For example, the failure of team members to collaborate effectively can derail a project.
 But if the business does not value collaboration and communication, can you really blame your team members for not prioritizing them either?